victorrgez/terraform/README.md

 - [X] Deploy image on CloudRun
 - [X] Make GCS bucket public for LB to work --> Don't have enough permissions on Playground but know how to do it
 - [X] Understand more in depth all the component of migs_and_loadbalancers.
 Url map, proxy, etc..
+- [X] How to create/choose workspace
+- [X] Use terraform workspace in the name of the Resources
 - [X] ....

 Limitations of the A Cloud Guru Playground and Terraform: